stephen-cloud/c-19-2/docs/awesome-table.md

 );
 ```

 Try it.
 Ugh.
 We broke something and the page is blank.
+Let's check the console.

 Material Table requires a mutable `id` on each row.
 AWS Amplify provides a different `id`, but it's `readonly`.
 So things won't work if you just pass a `Vehicle` around for rows.
 A quick fix is map each `Vehicle` to an untyped object.
-I found this out and figured out the fix so you don't have to.
+I chased this down and figured out the fix so you don't have to.

 The function `rowMapper(...)` does this.